plone/training/plone_training_config/instructions.rst

     $ ./bin/instance fg

-The output should be simliar to:
+The output should be similar to:

 .. code-block:: pypy
     :emphasize-lines: 10